Best Sales Manager KPIs To Track in 2024

 Your churn rate is the percentage of customers who fall off the file during a given period of time.
 If you want to grow your business, you’ll want to try to keep your churn rate as low as possible.
 This is to ensure you can maintain your growth rate.

 The best way to lower your churn rate is to rethink the customer experience.
-Send out surveys, gather feedback, and study customer behavior.
+Send out surveys, gather feedback, and study customer behaviour.
 You can look at customer engagement levels and find new ways to connect with your customers.
 By turning your product into an everyday necessity and providing top-of-the-line customer service, you can keep your churn rate low and keep your sales team focused on bringing in new business.

 Upsell and Cross Sell Rates